SchlossVRL/coloremoblues/README.md

 `T_EquilumRegressions.csv`: Mean color-emotion assocaiton ratings and color-appearance raitngs

-`T_HSexp1.csv` and `HSexp1.sav`: Experiment 1 happy/sad ratings for each participant in wide format used for ANOVAs in SPSS (same data in both files).
-Analyses are run using `HappySad_YB_Exp1+2_ANOVA.sps`.

-`T_HSexp2.csv` and `HSexp2.sav`: Experiment 2 happy/sad ratings for each participant in wide format used for ANOVAs in SPSS (same data in both files).
-Analyses are run using `HappySad_YB_Exp1+2_ANOVA.sps`.
+`T_EquilumHS.csv`: Happy/sad ratings for each participant in Experiment 2, in wide format.

+`T_Equilum2HS.csv`: Happy/sad ratings for each participant in the supplementary experiment (Appendix), in wide format.

+---
 used in for forward-stepping multiple linear regression in SPSS (same data in both files).
 Analyses are run using `ColorEmoExp1+2_Regression.sps`

----

  In folder `SPSS`
+ and `HSexp1.sav`
+ `T_HSexp2.csv` and `HSexp2.sav`: Experiment 2 happy/sad ratings for each participant in wide format used for ANOVAs in SPSS (same data in both files).
+Analyses are run using `HappySad_YB_Exp1+2_ANOVA.sps`. format used for ANOVAs in SPSS (same data in both files).
+Analyses are run using `HappySad_YB_Exp1+2_ANOVA.sps`.
 `BCPColorEmo_Regression.sav`: Data for forward-stepping multiple linear regression (same data as `T_BCP.csv`)

 `BCPcolorEmo_Regression.sps`: Syntax used for forward-stepping multiple linear regression